devbrunogomes/ecommerce-page/README.md

 <h2 id="started">🛠 Tools used</h2>

-This application is so challenging, for made this i used some technologies.
-Like Styled Components for styles, and, for states management i used Redux.
+This application is so challenging, for made this I used some technologies.
+Like Styled Components for styles, and, for states management I used Redux.

 <h2 id="colab">🤝 About Me</h2>